Leucanopsis moeschleri

-Leucanopsis moeschleri is a moth of the subfamily Arctiinae first described by Walter Rothschild in 1909.
-It is found on Jamaica.
+Leucanopsis moeschleri is a moth of the subfamily Arctiinae, first described by Walter Rothschild in 1909.
+It is native to Jamaica.
 It is a very rare immigrant or accidental import in Great Britain.
-There is one record of an individual taken near Cheltenham, Gloucestershire, on 19 July 1961.
+A single specimen was recorded near Cheltenham, Gloucestershire, on 19 July 1961.

 The wingspan is 48–55 mm.

 The larvae feed on various broad-leaved trees.

-The name honours Heinrich Benno Möschler.
+The species name honours Heinrich Benno Möschler.